ALRW/dayAsADev/courseSections/section7.md

 ```
 As a prototypical business owner
-I need a website
+I want a website
-To communicate my prototypes to the world
+So that I communicate my prototypes to the world
 ```

 ```
 As a prototypical user
-I would like a navigation bar
+I want a navigation bar
-In order to navigate around a prototype website
+So that I can navigate around a prototype website
 ```

 ```
 As a logo obsessed prototypical business owner
-I need to see my prototype logo and company name on the website navigation bar
+I want to see my prototype logo and company name on the website navigation bar
-In order to be able to sleep at night
+So that I am able to sleep at night
 ```

 ```
 As a detail oriented prototypical user
-I would like to see a description of my prototype business on the websites home page
+I want to see a description of my prototype business on the website's home page
-In order to understand what a "prototype" business is
+So that I can understand what a "prototype" business is
 ```

 And an initial wireframe of the page: